habbleO/habbleO/README.md

 - 👋 Hi, I’m @habbleO (I go by Hazel and my pronouns are she/her!)
 - 👀 I’m interested in ...
 Things!
 Mostly personal projects/games
 - 🌱 I’m currently learning ...
-Python (Specifically the tkinter library), JavaScript, and GameMakerStudio2
+Python (Specifically the tkinter module), JavaScript, and GameMakerStudio2

 <!---
 habbleO/habbleO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.